aleknak/guesser/README.md

 Simple Ruby Guessing Game

+1. Clone repo
+2. cd bin/
-1. run ./guesser in console to start game server
+3. ./guesser in console to start game server
-2. run ./client to make a guess
+4. ./client to make a guess